davidchesnut/sp-general-docs/docs/customizing-ranking-models-to-improve-relevance-in-sharepoint-2013.md

 # Customizing ranking models to improve relevance in SharePoint 2013
 Improve search relevance by customizing ranking models to calculate rank scores (relevance rank) accurately using rank features in SharePoint Server 2013.
- **Last modified:** September 17, 2015

- * **Applies to:** SharePoint Server 2013*
 You can  [sort search results in SharePoint 2013](sorting-search-results-in-sharepoint-2013.md) in four ways, one of which is by rank score.
 When you sort search results by rank score, SharePoint Server 2013 places the most relevant results on top in the search result set.

 A search result is relevant if it receives a high rank score, which is a specific numeric score calculated by the search engine using a ranking model.
 A ranking model is a list of one or more rank stages that contain a set of rank features.
 The ranking model defines how the search engine calculates the relevance rank using various factors, which are represented in the ranking model as rank features.
 Factors used to calculate the relevance rank include, but are not limited to, the following:

 - The appearance of query terms in the full-text index, which includes information such as a document's title and body.